Skip to content

 const stopsIndex = await parser.parseStops();

-This operation can take a few minutes for large GTFS feeds.
+Times are represented at the minute level (16-bit integers).
+Parsing can take a few minutes for large feeds.

 const router = new Router(timetable, stopsIndex);